 Senior Visual Designer, Art Director

-In 2016 II joined a compact, dynamic, and talented group of master-makers, developers, engineers, designers, and teachers in a specialized team at Microsoft: The Education Workshop.
+In 2016 I joined a compact, dynamic, and talented group of master-makers, developers, engineers, designers, and teachers in a specialized team at Microsoft: The Education Workshop.
 Tasked with building affordable inquiry and project-based activities for middle school students, we eliminate obstacles to empower classrooms in breaching the tech divide and access the magic of STEM learning.
 In this context I was freed to vigorously exercise a wide range of skills; from the hands-on designing of miniature paper solar houses and bionic gloves, to overseeing the birth and evolution of an impactful sub-brand.
 From creating a full-scale website to house a complex monthly curriculum release, to designing digital gauges and scientific measurement devices to monitor seismic activity in Excel.
-From there, I joined the Windows Design Group support team as Art Director and Visual Designer
+From there, I joined the Windows Design Group support team as Art Director and Visual Designer.
+Today you will find me on Brand & Communications with the Cognition AI Ethics + Society, as a Senior Visual Designer.

 Principal, Designer & Consultant